Diocese of St Helena: Ascension Island

-There is one parish on Ascension Island, with one church – St Mary's which is in Georgetown.
+There is one parish on Ascension Island, with one church – St Mary's, which is in Georgetown.

-The cornerstone of St Mary's church was laid by Mrs. Dwyer, wife of the Commandant, on 6 September 1843.
-The following year the first Royal Navy Chaplain arrived, the Rev George Bellamy.
-The main body of the church was completed in 1846, making it the second oldest existing Anglican church in the Diocese, second only to St James church on St. Helena.
+The cornerstone of St. Mary's church was laid by Mrs. Dwyer, wife of the Commandant, on 6 September 1843.
+The following year, the first Royal Navy Chaplain arrived, the Rev. George Bellamy.
+The main body of the church was completed in 1846, making it the second oldest existing Anglican church in the Diocese, second only to St. James church on St. Helena.

 Bishop Piers Calverley Claughton arrived on HMS Buffalo in 1861 to consecrate the church and conduct a confirmation service.
-The old pulpit and reading desk was removed in 1870, during the time of Rev J.T.
-Westroff and replaced with a lectern.
-The pews were also replaced with open seats and an altar, with rails was installed.
-Two years later, the Revd George C Waller added a seat in the chancel.
-Between 1879 and 1880 restoration work was undertaken under the auspices of Captain A.G.
+The old pulpit and reading desk were removed in 1870, during the time of Rev. J.T.
+Westroff, and replaced with a lectern.
+The pews were also replaced with open seats and an altar, with rails installed.
+Two years later, the Rev. George C. Waller added a seat in the chancel.
+Between 1879 and 1880, restoration work was undertaken under the auspices of Captain A.G.
 Roe.
 A chancel was also added.
 Over the next two decades, a new organ was installed, the chancel was paved with tessellated pavement, the present brass lectern replaced the old one, a new stained glass East window was installed, and an oak litany desk was donated.
 On Easter Day in 1900 a stone font was presented by the congregation and placed at the entrance to the church.